Division of Aquaculture

 If you are a farmer wanting to know about fish or shrimp farming, or a student interested in our Minor or Masters programs, we are interested in you.

-Hello, and thank you for checking out Kentucky State University’s Division of Aquaculture within the College of Agriculture, Community and the Sciences.
+Hello, and thank you for checking out Kentucky State University’s Division of Aquaculture within the College of Agriculture, Health, and Natural Resources.
 If you are a farmer wanting to know about fish or shrimp farming, or a student interested in our academic programs or online courses, we are interested in you.
 Please let us know how we may assist you.

 Division of Aquaculture